Elizabeth Anne Sibilia

 Broadly, Sibilia's research focuses on understanding the ways in which the maritime economy produces conditions for uneven development and geographies of inequality in South and Southeast Asia.
 Her PhD project examined how transformations in the shipping markets, underpinned by global economic restructuring, conditioned a new scale and form of shipbreaking in Bangladesh that helped to produce a coastal landscape that tied the daily lives of shipbreakers to global cycles of accumulation.

 Sibilia is a geographer and received a PhD in Earth and Environmental Sciences from The Graduate Center, City University of New York, with a specialization in Human Geography.
 She holds an MA in Geography from Hunter College and an MFA from the Rhode Island School of Design.
 Before joining the PORTS team, Sibilia held Lecturer posts at California State University, East Bay, San Jose State University, and taught in the Macaulay Honors Program at the College of Staten Island.
-Her writing has been featured in Environment and Planning A: Economy and Space, Focus on Geography, and will be featured in a forthcoming co-edited themed issue, and co-authored paper with Dr. Camelia Dewan, in Environment and Planning C: Politics and Space on toxic flows.
+Her writing has been featured in Environment and Planning A: Economy and Space, Focus on Geography , and is the co-editor of a themed issue with Dr. Camelia Dewan in Environment and Planning C: Politics and Space on toxic flows.

 Sibilia E (2015) “Zones of risk: the spaces and places of shipbreaking,” FOCUS on Geography .
 Vol. 58 (4).